-• Answered too Soon: "Will Trump get reelected in the 2020 United States presidential election?" with 02/09/2020 as a resolution date. (assuming the election process is kept as initially planned).
+Valid: "Will Trump get reelected in the 2020 United States presidential election?" with 2021-11-06 as a resolution date.
+Invalid: "Will Trump get reelected in the 2020 United States presidential election?" with 02/11/2020 as a resolution date. (assuming the election process is kept as initially planned).